Question

 Creative

-Perfect for visual, architectural, or strategic work where planning and aesthetic/functional considerations were key
+Ideal for visual, architectural, or strategic planning projects where aesthetics, user experience, or systematic thinking were key components

 Built